General information about Service Learning at WSU CoE

 the service learning students will develop (in a team of two) and host a new SEEDS event on a Saturday.
 More about SEEDS may be found at the SEEDS webpage.

-Airbus Flying Challenge - Students will go to a local school to mentor elementary/middle school students with an Airbus
+Airbus Flying Challenge (as available) - Students will go to a local school to mentor elementary/middle school students

-- LEGO Robotics Mentoring - Students will volunteer to assist a middle school team in designing, building and executing a LEGO Robot to accomplish the
+- BEST Robotics Mentoring - Students will volunteer to assist a middle/high school team in designing, building and executing a robot to compete in the BEST

-- Mueller Elementary School - Students will mentor students from kindergarten-fifth grade twice a week for 6-8 weeks.
-They will work with students on
+- Mueller Elementary School (as available) - Students will mentor students from kindergarten-fifth grade twice a week for 6-8 weeks.
+They will work with

-engineering, science and math class projects.
-The service learning students will choose the meeting days/times and grade level from the available options.
+students on engineering, science and math class projects.
+The service learning students will choose the meeting days/times and grade level from the available